KittyMac/flynn/README.md

 #### [Use FlynnLint](docs/QUICKSTART.md)

-Flynn provides the scaffolding for safer concurrency, but it is the Flynn linter (FlynnLint) who enforces it.
+Flynn provides the scaffolding for safer concurrency, but FlynnLint enforces it.
 FlynnLint will protect you from numerous concurrency pitfalls by not allowing unsafe code to compile:

 ![](meta/flynnlint0.png)